046159/Readme-Generator/README.md

 ## Video

-Click on the image to play the video.
+Click on the image below to play the video.
 Note: this will open directly in YouTube.
 Alternatively, you can download and play the video in the assets\video folder.

 [![Watch the video](./assets/images/screenshot.png)](https://youtu.be/IAIQ-gJUBt4)